nordic-mountain/Skyflix0-v0.0.0/README.md

 ### Prerequisites

 * Python 3.x
-* pytube, requests modules
+* pytube, requests modules, ect...

 ### Installing

+1. Download this project.
+2. Next download the needed mouduals with this command: `pip install -r requirements.txt`.
-Download the project and run Skyflix 0.py.
-The password and username is "a".
+3. Run `Skyflix 0.py` and enter the password and username with `a`.
-Download the mouduals next.
+4. Have fun!

 ## Usage

-1. Select a YouTube channel from the sidebar to watch their latest video.
+1. Run `Skyflix 0.py` and enter the password and username with `a`.
-2. Enter a YouTube video URL to watch it.
+2. Select a video you would like to play.
-3. Click the "Download" button to download the video for offline viewing.
+3. Hit the play button to play the video!
-4. Click the "Play" button to watch the video.

 ## Bugs